REGULATIONS FOR EUROHOCKEY CLUB COMPETITIONS (OUTDOORS) EURO HOCKEY LEAGUE (MEN) – SEPTEMBER 2019

 Clubs, players and officials are required to comply, both on and off the field of play, with EHL Media and Marketing requirements and with the EHL Clubs Manual.

-19.1 Any team which fails to start its first match in Round 1 of the tournament (albeit that it may have been rearranged for a later time), shall be treated as withdrawn and shall not be allowed to participate further in the EHL that season.
+18.1 Any team which fails to start its first match (albeit that it may have been rearranged for a later time), shall be treated as withdrawn and shall not be allowed to participate further in the EHL that season.

 20.1 If one or more of the teams involved in a protest, or a person suspended by the TD, or any team affected by the decision of the TD wish to appeal, the team manager or the person suspended must do so in writing within 30 minutes after the TDs decision has been published.
 If no such appeal is lodged then the decision of the TD is final.